Omega-Numworks/Omega-Guide/_pages/en_US/install-epsilon-from-softloader.md

 The latest Epsilon version may not be safe, check the latest version [for n0110](https://my.numworks.com/firmwares/n0110/stable.json).
 Latest known safe version: **20.4.0**
 {: .notice--warning}

 This page is irrelevant if you have an n0100, because you can switch between any CFW and Epsilon without locking your calculator.
+And the n0100 can't have any custom bootloader.
 {: .notice--info}

 ### Required Reading